M-Rick/HighDesign-XML/README.md

 # HighDesign-XML
-Converts color palettes into HighDesign XML palettes This droplet can convert Gimp/Inkscape GPL, LibreOffice SOC and Scribus XML color files into HighDesign XML color files.
+HighDesign XML converts open source color palettes into HighDesign XML palettes This droplet can convert Gimp/Inkscape GPL, LibreOffice SOC and Scribus XML color files into HighDesign XML color files.
 Only one file at once can be converted by the droplet.